 And, I have to admit they look beautiful!!
 And, you get a lot less grout lines with these extra large tiles.
 So, even though extra large tiles are harder to install I do love the look.

-Is it Easier to Tile with Large or Small Tile?
+Is it Easier to Tile with Bigger or Small Tile?

 Generally, it is easier to install large tile.
 Large Format Tile that is around 1′ square, 1’x2′, or 5″x36″ in size is usually faster and easier to install than small tile and extra large tile.